top of page

 Intense Gaze

 While at a bird sanctuary in Australia, I got to see and photograph a number of different owls and other birds of prey.
 This bird had turned away from me and I felt like I wasn't able to get a good photo of his face.
 But what I discovered as I was going through my photos was that the side angle gave me a much more dramatic "portrait" of him.
-I loved the way you could see the features of his face as well as the lovely coloration of his feathers.
 He almost comes across as sinister, but to me it's more a demeanor of quiet power.
 That's what drew me to him.

 Fall's Fading Beauty